Skip to content

 Continuum of Injury and Treatment

 So you are dealing with an injury.
 It is a frustrating time being in pain and not being able to do the activities you love doing.
 You may be planning on seeing someone for this injury and you are wondering, “What type of care should I expect to receive?”
 The answer to this question depends on how long you have been injured before you seek out care and who you are going to go see.
 There are typically 3 phases of care; acute, sub-acute and chronic phases.
-The phase you are in depends on the signs and symptoms that you are experiencing which are associated with length of time since the injury occurred.
+What you should expect during your injury rehabilitation depends on the signs and symptoms that you are experiencing which are associated with the length of time since the injury occurred.

 What are you experiencing?